udanielnogueira/markdown-syntax/README.md

 ## Links

-To create a link, enclose the link text in brackets (e.g., [Duck Duck Go]) and then follow it immediately with the URL in parentheses.
+To create a link, enclose the link text in brackets and then follow it immediately with the URL in parentheses.

 ~~~~markdown
 My favorite search engine is [Duck Duck Go](https://duckduckgo.com).